Bachelor of Engineering, Engineering: Electrical Engineering

 Concentration Requirements (14 semester hours)

-Concentration in Communications (14 semester hours)
+Concentration in Robotics and Autonomous Systems (14 semester hours)

 Concentration Requirements (14 semester hours)